kaimitai/faxedit/docs/doc.md

 The command-byte is screen specific, and the values are the same as for building sprite-sets: 0 is block-push animation, 1 is boss-room and 2 is endgame-room.

 The selected sprite will be enclosed by a bounded rectangle according to its size, and you can move it on the tilemap by holding shift and clicking at the desired position.

+### Building Sprite Set visualization

+When you are in world 4 (Buildings), sprites cannot be placed directly in the screens.
+The sprites used for the building rooms are determined by a combination of screen number (room) and building sprite set given by a door to building.

+We allow editing building sprite sets when you are in the buildings world, but be aware that what you are editing are not sprite sets for any particular screen.
+This feature is available only to make it easier to visualize what the building sprite sets will look like when you attach it to a building-door.

+If you use this feature, make sure to define your sprite set when navigated to the screen you ultimately want your door to point to.

 ## Screen Doors